karma-exchange-org/kex-v4s-adapter/README.md

 * Select the "Karma Exchange" app
 * Select the "Karma Exchange Admin" tab
-* Click "Sync All Upcoming Volunteer Shifts"
+* Click the "Sync All Upcoming Volunteer Shifts" button in the "Admin Actions" section.

 ##### [10] Enable automatic volunteer shift sync

 * Select the "Karma Exchange" app
 * Select the "Karma Exchange Admin" tab
-* Click "Enable Automatic Volunteer Shift Sync"
+* Check the "Automatic Sync" checkbox

-Note: if you have a live db then you should always enable this to prevent the tracking table from growing too large.
-In a future version of the unmanaged package we will only upload entries to the tracking table if automatic shift sync is enabled.
+* Click the "Save" button

 ##### [11] Display a map of the Volunteer Job location